unitedstates/congress/README.md

 TODO
 ----

-Just about everything.
 More data:

-* Complete bill information
-* Amendment information
-* Name normalization of members of Congress
-* Name normalization for Congressional committees and subcommittees
+* Bills - related committees
+* Amendments - everything
+* Treaties - everything (may wait until they are in Congress.gov)
+* Nominations - everything (may wait until they are in Congress.gov)

 And general improvements:

 * Hasn't been yet run over THOMAS' entire contents
 * Data quality checks
-* Use a proper command line flag parser, and syntax